020 7650 1200

 DA Languages Workers

-More than 80 interpreters and translators in legal claim against agency DA Languages
+Over 100 interpreters and translators join workers’ rights legal claim against agency Dals (Formerly known as DA Languages)

-Interpreters and translators working for DA Languages are taking legal action against the agency over claims that they are being denied rights such as holiday pay and National Minimum wage.
+Interpreters and translators working for Dals, which describes itself as a nationally successful language service provider with more than 20 years’ experience, are taking legal action against the agency over claims that they are being denied rights such as holiday pay and National Minimum wage.

 Posted on 15 March 2024